Computer Telephony Integration (CTI)

 URLs that the phone system generates, then each space gets encoded properly as

 Many organizations use an automatic call distribution (ACD) system to collect some information from callers before assigning their call to an available service desk analyst.
-A caller could, for example, be asked to enter his/her account, customer or employee number.
-When the Support ID field of the Person records is populated with this number, the ACD can pass the value that the caller said or entered to the CTI integration.
-By placing the number that the caller provided, rather than the caller’s telephone number, at the end of the URL, the Person record of the caller gets selected automatically in the User field of the Service Desk console.
-That is because, before looking for a match with a telephone number, 4me first checks for a Support ID match.
+A caller could, for example, be asked to enter his/her security badge number or customer number.
+When the Support ID field of the Person records is populated with this number, the ACD can pass the value that the caller said or entered to 4me.

 Instead of using the telephone number or Support ID of the caller it is also possible to use the ID of a Request that was requested by the caller.
 In this case, the URL must use the following syntax: